Support Us On Patreon

 Find the best place to watch the launch from Florida

-SpaceX Falcon Heavy
+SpaceX Falcon Heavy Rocket

 The Falcon Heavy is a variant of the Falcon 9 full thrust launch vehicle and consists of a standard Falcon 9 rocket core, with two additional boosters derived from the Falcon 9 first stage.

-Learn more about the Falcon Heavy
+Learn more about the SpaceX Falcon Heavy Rocket

-The booster serial number is unknown at this time.
-Check back for more details about the booster.
+The rocket booster serial number is currently unknown.
+Check back for updates on booster recovery details and landing information.

-SpaceX
+About SpaceX

 Space Exploration Technologies Corp., known as SpaceX, is an American aerospace manufacturer and space transport services company headquartered in Hawthorne, California.
 It was founded in 2002 by entrepreneur Elon Musk with the goal of reducing space transportation costs and enabling the colonization of Mars.
 SpaceX operates from many pads, on the East Coast of the US they operate from SLC-40 at Cape Canaveral Space Force Station and historic LC-39A at Kennedy Space Center.
 They also operate from SLC-4E at Vandenberg Space Force Base, California, usually for polar launches.
 Another launch site is being developed at Boca Chica, Texas.